delameter/pytermor/docs/guide/low-level.rst

 .. important::
-  ``SequenceSGR`` with zero params was specifically implemented to translate into an empty string and not into :kbd:`\e[m`, which would make sense, but also could be very entangling, as terminal emulators interpret that sequence as :kbd:`\e[0m`, which is *hard* reset sequence.
+  ``SequenceSGR`` with zero params was specifically implemented to translate into an empty string and not into :kbd:`ESC[m`, which would make sense, but also could be very entangling, as terminal emulators interpret that sequence as :kbd:`ESC[0m`, which is *hard* reset sequence.

 There is also a set of methods for dynamic ``SequenceSGR`` creation: